browserengineering/book/book/animations.md

 Below is the opacity animation with a red border "around" the surface that we want to cache.
-Notice how it's sized to the width and height of the `<div>`, which is as wide as the viewport and as tall as the text "Test".[^chrome] That's because the surface will cache the raster output of the `DrawText` command.
+Notice how it's sized to the width and height of the `<div>`, which is as wide as the viewport and as tall as the text "Test".[^chrome] That's because the surface will cache the raster output of the `DrawText` command, and those are its bounds.

  <iframe src="http://localhost:8001/examples/example13-opacity-transition-borders.html">
  </iframe>